Sagar100699/danny-s-diner/README.md

    A-4Days,B-6Days,C-2Days
    select count(distinct order_date) as Visited_days ,customer_id from sales group by customer_id ;

-##-- 3. What was the first item from the menu purchased by each customer?
+## -- 3.
+What was the first item from the menu purchased by each customer?
     A-Sushi,B-Curry,C-Ramen
     select sales.*,menu.product_name from sales inner join menu on sales.product_id=menu.product_id group by customer_id having min(order_date) order by customer_id;

-##-- 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+## -- 4.
+What is the most purchased item on the menu and how many times was it purchased by all customers?
      most purchased item was Ramen.it was purchased 8 times.
      A-3times,B-2times,C-3times

      select sales.product_id,count(sales.product_id)as count,menu.product_name  from sales
      inner join menu
-     on sales.product_id=menu.product_id group by product_id order by count desc;   //most purchased item is Ramen.//
+     on sales.product_id=menu.product_id group by product_id order by count desc;   //most purchased item is Ramen

-      select count( product_id) ,customer_id,product_id from sales where product_id=3 group by customer_id; // A-3times,B-2times,C-3times//
+      select count( product_id) ,customer_id,product_id from sales where product_id=3 group by customer_id; // A-3times,B-2times,C-3times

-##-- 5. Which item was the most popular for each customer?
+## -- 5.
+Which item was the most popular for each customer?